saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 - Node down

 ## That's it folks!
-You have your own private cloud sitting in your living room that can basically do everything you would expect from a cloud provider:
+You have your own private cloud sitting in your living room that can basically do everything you would expect from a managed cloud provider:
 - Load balancing
 - Ingress
 - Monitoring

 <div style="width:100%;height:0;padding-bottom:65%;position:relative;"><iframe src="https://giphy.com/embed/Um3ljJl8jrnHy" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-Feel free to hit me with some questions or thoughts in the comment section below.
+Feel free to hit me with some questions, improvements or thoughts in the comment section below.

 Until next time . . .